2018 Screen-Free Week Events

 - In Hendersonville, Hands On!
 Children’s Museum invites everyone to visit during Screen-Free Week, and is hosting fun science programs in honor of the week.
 All Screen-Free Week activities are free with paid admission.**

-- In Granville, community organizations will be organizing free events all week, including comic book day, a sports equipment swap, free admission to a school play, family board night, local history night, hikes, canoeing, and a kick-off festival at a local park.**
+- In Granville, community organizations will be organizing free events all week, including comic book day, a sports equipment swap, free admission to a school play, family game board night, trivia night, local history night, hikes, canoeing, nature journaling, farmer’s market, museum and garden tour, art walk, observatory open house, bingo, herbalism demonstration, bike to school day, design your own sketchbook, planetarium show, school play, and a kick-off festival at a local park.
+Wow!!**

 - In Upper Arlington, on May 3 from 3-5 p.m., Fancyburg Park will be the site for lots of fun Screen-Free Week activities.
 Participate in a tree trek, arts and crafts, drumming, yoga, pickleball, kites, and more!**